Experience the beauty and intrigue of Burma

 There are currently no scheduled departures on our Best of Myanmar trip.
 If you are interested in other trips in the region visit one of the links below.

-2. Intrepid can book an optional sunrise balloon ride over the Bagan (operating October to March).
+3. Intrepid can book an optional sunrise balloon ride over the Bagan (operating end of October to March).
 Please refer to the itinerary for more information.
 Places are limited and we recommend advance booking with your agent.